c-sanders/ScaleAndSetSize/README.md

 Python Script and associated GIMP Plugin to scale and set the size of an image.
 ===============================================================================

-This repository is home to a Python Script and an associated GIMP Plugin.
-Both of them can be used to scale and set the size of an image - and furthermore, they can both be invoked either interactively from within GIMP, or non-interactively (aka Batch mode) from the command line.
+This repository contains Python code which is responsible for the implementation of 3 GIMP Plugins.
+All 3 of these Plugins can be used scale and set the size of image, and they implemented by the following 3 Python functions;

+* scale_and_set_size_interactive
+* scale_and_set_size_file_noninteractive
+* scale_and_set_size_list_noninteractive

 GIMP and its relationship to Python.